ZhuangtianXu/Decision-RWKV/gym/readme-gym.md

 ## Example usage

-Experiments for our Decision Mamba can be reproduced with the following:
+Experiments for our Decision RWKV can be reproduced with the following:

 ```bash
 python experiment.py \